Claudja Barry: 1999 to present

-In May 2006, Barry returned to the Billboard charts with "I Will Stand" released on Donna Jean Records.
+In May 2006, Barry returned to the Billboard chart with "I Will Stand" released on Donna Jean Records.
 By July the song had reached the Top 10 of the Hot Dance Music/Club Play chart, peaking at No. 4 before the end of the summer.
 It received moderate dance radio format airplay.
-In 2015, Barry's eighth album titled "Come On Standup" was released as a digital download only album release through CDBaby.
+In 2015, Barry's eighth album titled Come On Standup was released as a digital download only album release through CDBaby.